Driveway Sealcoating is a great way to protect and preserve your real estate investment.

 - We start with trimming grass and vegetation out of cracks and away from the edge of the driveway.

-- Next, we power broom the needed areas.
+- Next, we power broom needed areas to remove dirt spots, leaves stuck to the driveway, dry grass trimmings.
 This gets the asphalt cleaner than just blowing the driveway off.

-- We use the most powerful brand backpack blowers on the market to remove all grass, dirt, gravel, and debris from your driveway to leave us with a clean surface.
+- We use the most powerful brand backpack blowers on the market to remove all grass trimmings, dirt, gravel, and debris from your driveway to leave us with a clean surface.
 Sealer must be applied to a clean surface, or it will not adhere properly.

-- If applicable, Permanent asphalt repairs are completed and Potholes are cleaned and filled with our permanent patch material Aquaphalt.
+- If applicable, asphalt patching is completed and Potholes are cleaned and filled with our permanent patch material Aquaphalt.
 That’s right.
 Permanent!
 Our patch material hardens unlike cheap store-bought bag cold patch.

-- We start sealing your driveway by first edging in the furthest point of the driveway from the sidewalk with a small edging brush.
-We follow using a three-foot natural fiber brush to sealcoat down to the public sidewalk using our small edging brush near finished walkways, cobblestone, retaining walls, etc., before edging one final time at the end of your driveway.
+- We start sealing your driveway from the furthest point from the street with a small edging brush.
+This typically is right in front of the homeowners garage.
+We use this smaller edge brush to keep the concrete and garage doors CLEAN.
+We follow using a three-foot natural fiber brush to sealcoat down the driveway using our small edging brush as needed near finished walkways, cobblestone, retaining walls, etc., before edging one final time at the end of your driveway.

 - Finally, we tape the driveway off to driving for 48 hours and place a yard sign as a stamp for another job well done.